 Also, in 2017, the Crisis Observatory participated in the research project “Fiscal Policy of the EU” commissioned by the Bank of Greece to ELIAMEP.
 The programme’s duration was from June 15th to December 31st, 2017, and its purpose was to analyse the imminent changes in the context and the governance of the EU fiscal policy.

 During the period March 1st to December 31st 2016, the Crisis Observatory carried out a research project entitled “The Political Economy of Reforms in Greece.”
 The project was assigned to the Crisis Observatory by the Bank of Greece in order to examine the implementation of structural reforms in the first two economic adjustment programmes (2010-2014).

 The Crisis Observatory also participated in the research programme “Fragmentation and Exclusion: Understanding and Overcoming the Multiple Impacts of the Crisis” (FRAGMEX), which took place in 2013-15 and focused on the study of fragmentation and exclusion phenomena in the European societies as a result of the economic crisis.

-The Crisis Observatory has been awarded the research programme “Impacts of the crisis on access to healthcare services: Country reports on Greece, Hungary, Ireland, Latvia and Luxembourg”.
-The programme was awarded to the Crisis Observatory following a competitive call for tenders by the European Foundation for the Improvement of Living and Working Conditions (Eurofound).
-The purpose of the project is to record the effects of the crisis on citizens’ access to health services, as well as to highlight best practices and initiatives that can be applied in the administration of health services’ units during the crisis, at a time when their funding has been substantially reduced.
-The Crisis Observatory will investigate the case of Greece.
+The Crisis Observatory was also awarded the research programme “Impacts of the crisis on access to healthcare services: Country reports on Greece, Hungary, Ireland, Latvia and Luxembourg” following a competitive call for tenders by the European Foundation for the Improvement of Living and Working Conditions (Eurofound).
+The main objective of the program was to record and study the effects of the crisis on citizens’ access to health services and to highlight best practices and initiatives for the improvement of health services’ units during the period of the economic crisis in Greece.